 Hannah Arendt

-Contemporary philosophyHannah Arendt defined herself as a specialist in political theory rather than as a philosopher.
+Contemporary philosophyHannah Arendt defined herself as a political theorist rather than a philosopher.

-However, her theories, describing the nature and functioning of totalitarianism and aspects of modern culture, profoundly renewed political philosophy.
+Yet her work, which laid bare the nature and inner workings of totalitarianism and shed new light on aspects of modern culture, profoundly renewed political philosophy.

-Here is an overview of the works of this brilliant woman.
+Here is an overview of the work of this remarkable thinker.

 Bibliography